SumiSastri/dev-blogs/docs/git-the-tricky-parts/part1-detached-heads.md

 Each new branch has its own unique head to track changes in the sub-branch.
 Unless upstream origin head is set once, either manually or through a `git config` automatically, you have a detached head.
 Detached heads are like sandboxes and can be manually re-attached to the origin.

-Hopefully this helps you from head butting a git head!
-In this series How to change a git branch name